jonjamz/meteor-jquery-color-animation/README.md

 jQuery Color Animation for Meteorite
 ====================================
-The Meteorite package for Color Animation, a jQuery plugin by Edwin Martin that adds color capability to $.animate().
+Meteorite package for Color Animation, a jQuery plugin by Edwin Martin that adds color capability to $.animate().

 From the website: